golflima/git-xflow/docs/Command-line Reference.md

 * `pull`            : Pull *master* from *origin*.
 * `pull NAME`       : Pull tag NAME from *origin*.
 * `log`             : Display commits history of *master* from *origin*.

+## git xflow review

+Usage: `git xflow review ACTION`

+Available ACTIONs are:

+* `do FROM..TO`     : Review changes between branch/tag/commit FROM and TO.